ErinXU2004/CalCore-ISA-Project/README.md

-# CalCore-ISA: AI-Powered Custom Instruction Set for Fat Loss
+# CalCore: AI-Powered Custom Instruction Set for Fat Loss

-Welcome to **CalCore-ISA**, an experimental platform that reimagines how we interact with fat-loss tracking systems by combining custom ISA (Instruction Set Architecture) design with AI-driven input interpretation.
+Welcome to **CalCore**, an experimental platform that reimagines how we interact with fat-loss tracking systems by combining custom ISA (Instruction Set Architecture) design with AI-driven input interpretation.

 This is not just a calculator—it's the foundation of an intelligent, extensible, user-friendly metabolic tracking engine designed for daily use.